dbos-inc/dbos-transact-ts/packages/dbos-kafkajs/README.md

 This package is based on [KafkaJS](https://kafka.js.org/).
 We are working on other client libraries for Kafka, please reach out to [us](https://www.dbos.dev/) if you are interested in a different client library.

 ## Configuring a DBOS Application with Kafka
-Ensure that the DBOS SQS package is installed into the application:
+Ensure that the DBOS Kafka (KafkaJS version) package is installed into the application:
 ```
 npm install --save @dbos-inc/dbos-kafkajs
 ```